Stay tuned, stay hungry, and go cook something already!

 Ingredients

-8 ounces well-scrubbed Jerusalem artichokes(see above instructions) cut into 1/4 inch slices on the diagonal
+8 ounces well scrubbed Jerusalem artichokes(see above instructions) cut into 1/4 inch slices on the diagnal

 3 Tablespoons olive oil